Zoulinx/GND/README.md

 # Paper with code
 ### 🌟 We are looking for reviewers for papers in the TGRS journal.
 If you find our work interesting and would like to serve as a reviewer for the paper, please feel free to contact me.
 ### 👉🏻linxinzou@foxmail.com

-GND:A normalized difference form more suitable for remote sensing applications. https://doi.org/10.36227/techrxiv.21687326.v1
+### 📖Paper:"GND:A normalized difference form more suitable for remote sensing applications."
+https://doi.org/10.36227/techrxiv.21687326.v1

 <div  align="center">